 When I was in college I studied Milton (I also studied Latin).
 When I was assigned to read Milton for class, without the benefit of any sort of background or framework, it was slow-going.
 I recall I had to force myself to get through my first reading assignment, and although I was an English major, I was not looking forward to a whole semester of Milton.
-But after attending a few lectures by my professor, Dr. Alex B. Chambers, who seemed to embody Milton in every way, including his longish hoary hair and voice, I couldn’t wait to read more Milton.
+But after attending a few lectures by my professor, Dr. Alex B. Chambers, who seemed to embody Milton in every way, including his long hoary hair and raspy voice, I couldn’t wait to read more Milton.
 We formed study groups and read Milton out loud in coffee shops, and each semester I saw his students doing the same.
 What began as drudgery turned out to be a source of joy and inspiration.

 Great artists and teachers show us how to find the beauty that is in things which we would probably otherwise overlook.
 Actively looking for beauty and meaning, or just actively looking for things to like, is my personal secret to happiness, although a close second might be “something to do, someone to love, and something to look forward to.”

 I like the period from 1880 to 1929: Art Nouveau, the Arts & Crafts Movement, the Symbolist Movement, the Aesthetic Movement, Victorian Orientalism, and all of the “isms” associated with this period.
 Chances are, if it was made or written between 1880 and 1929–or else the early 70’s–I like it.
-Also, like many others who studied Latin, I have a fondness for things Medieval, the intellectual history of the Church and Catholic literature.
+Also, like many others who studied Latin, I have a fondness for things Medieval, the intellectual history of the Church and Catholic literature (Anglo-Catholic too!).